hackspaceit/basepool/README.md

 # BasePool

 BasePool is a provably fair pool game built on Base network using Coinbase's MiniKit for Farcaster integration.
-Players can participate by sending ETH to get assigned random numbers, with the chance to win the entire pool when it reaches 0.5 ETH.
+Players can participate by sending ETH to get assigned numbers, with the chance to win the pool when it reaches 0.5 ETH.

 ![BasePool Screenshot](https://basepool.miniapps.zone/gitHub.png)
 ![BasePool Screenshot](https://basepool.miniapps.zone/miniApp.png)